lastralab/ABISSMAL/R/README.md

 3. `preprocess_detections`: Pre-process the raw data by thinning the detections collected by polling (RFID) or edge detection (beam breakers), or by using the magnitude of movement to filter detections (video).

-4. `label_beamBreaker_events`: Use temporal differences between pre-processed detections for the outer and inner pair of beam breakers to infer unique movement events with directionality.
+4. `find_detectionClusters`: Use temporal differences between pre-processed detections for the outer and inner pair of beam breakers to infer unique movement events with directionality.

-5. `integrate_rfid_breamBreakers`: Integrate RFID and beam breaker datasets by matching pre-processed RFID detections to outer beam breaker timestamps in the pre-processed and labeled beam breaker dataset.
+5. `score_detectionClusters`: Integrate RFID and beam breaker datasets by matching pre-processed RFID detections to outer beam breaker timestamps in the pre-processed and labeled beam breaker dataset.

-6. `integrate_rfid_video`: Integrate RFID and video datasets by matching pre-processed RFID detections to pre-processed video detections.

-7. `integrate_beamBreakers_video`: Integrate beam breaker and video detection datasets by matching inner beam breaker timestamps in the pre-processed, labeled beam breaker dataset to pre-processed video timestamps.

-8. `integrate_rfid_beamBreakers_video`: Integrate datasets across the three different types of movement sensors (RFID, beam breakers, video recordings).
-The RFID and beam breaker integration is done first (by matching the RFID and outer beam breaker timestamps).
-Then the video integration is performed by matching video timestamps to either the RFID timestamps or to the inner beam breaker beam breaker timestamps.

-9. `detect_rfid_activityBouts`: Detect bouts of RFID activity in an integrated dataset with RFID timestamps.

 See the documentation of each function for more details.
-The file `validators.R` contains utility functions that are used to check formal arguments and data in each of the functions above.
+The file `utilities.R` contains utility functions that are used to check formal arguments and data in each of the functions above.

+# Then ~/tests/testhat